ibm-cloud-docs/solution-tutorials/hpc-eda.hidden.md

 With the {{site.data.keyword.cloud_notm}} CLI now configured, you can get the LSF hybrid cloud scripts and use the CLI to gather the information that you need to set up and use the automated provisioning and cloud cluster setup scripts.

 1. Download or clone the [IBM Spectrum LSF hybrid cloud scripts](https://github.com/IBMSpectrumComputing/lsf-hybrid-cloud){: external} from GitHub.
 2. Copy the tf_inventory.in file to tf_inventory.yml.
+3. Fill out the parameters in the tf_inventory.yml file.
 See [The tf_inventory.yml file parameters](#tf_inventory-parameters).
-3. Save the configuration file and create a backup copy.
+3. Save the tf_inventory.yml file and create a backup copy.

 #### The tf_inventory.yml file parameters
 {: #tf_inventory-parameters}